 What procedures must researchers follow if they wish to change some aspect of the research design?

-Changes (referred to as amendments) in research design that will take place within the approval year must be reported to the IRB and reviewed for approval.
+Changes (referred to as amendments) in research design that will take place within the approval year must be reported to the IRB and reviewed for approval prior to implementation.
 Changes in research design that are planned for the future (in the case of multi-year projects) should be included in continuation requests.
 Forms for Amendments to proposals and Continuation of research beyond the original approval year are available online in IRB Manager.